ATMakersBill/cp4xac/README.md

 # cp4xac
-A collection of pre-built versions of Adafruit's CircuitPython interpreter with XBox Adaptive Controller Support
+A collection of pre-built binaries of Adafruit's CircuitPython interpreter with XBox Adaptive Controller Support